Zekreet Phase II EIA

 Qatar Gas intended to install a gasoline complex in RLIC, the primary purpose of which is the production of gasoline with co-products of hydrogen, C3 liquefied petroleum gas (LPG) and C4 LPG.
 WKC undertook environmental services, including baseline studies, air and noise modelling, Best Available Technology (BAT) cost benefit analysis and permitting through the preparation of the project’s EIA.

 RLIC Ecology Baseline Surveys

-WKC was appointed by Qatar Energy (QP) to undertake a 3rd Party Technical Systems & Data Quality Audit for three stations within their ambient monitoring network.
-The overall objective of the study was to provide assurance to QP that the ambient air quality monitoring stations (AAQMS) considered within the audit are producing data that is reliable and accurate by ensuring that the current maintenance, operation and management practices conform to adequate standards and that the QP AAQMS Quality Assurance Quality Control Plan is being fully implemented.
+WKC was appointed by Qatar Petroleum (now Qatar Energy) to undertake a 3rd Party Technical Systems & Data Quality Audit for three stations within their ambient monitoring network.
+The overall objective of the study was to provide assurance to Qatar Energy that the ambient air quality monitoring stations (AAQMS) considered within the audit are producing data that is reliable and accurate by ensuring that the current maintenance, operation and management practices conform to adequate standards and that the Qatar Energy AAQMS Quality Assurance Quality Control Plan is being fully implemented.

 WKC was commissioned to undertake noise modelling and impact assessments for the construction and operation of road upgrades/improvements in three suburbs of Doha.
 Using topographic, land use and traffic flow input data we were able to predict the impact of the road improvements on the surrounding environment and at noise sensitive receptors.